FadliDarmawan/haruno-md/README.md

 ### Connecting the Heroku Into Mogodb

-Note: You dont have to connect your Hiroshi at Heroku into mongoDB, but Heroku doesn save your ```database.json``` and you will lose your bot data every time you restart or re-run the bot.
+Note: You dont have to connect your Haruno at Heroku into mongoDB, but Heroku doesn save your ```database.json``` and you will lose your bot data every time you restart or re-run the bot.

 * Create account and database in mongodb atlas [`watch here`](https://youtu.be/rPqRyYJmx2g)
 * when you already have a database, you just need to take mongourl